-During the course of any intellectual property litigation, there could be public announcements of the initiation of the litigation as well as results of hearings, rulings on motions, and other interim proceedings in the litigation.
-If securities analysts or investors regard these announcements as negative, the perceived value of our existing products, programs or intellectual property could be diminished.
-Accordingly, the market price of our common shares may decline.
-Such announcements could also harm our reputation or the market for our future products, which could have a material adverse effect on our business.
+During the course of any intellectual property litigation, In addition, there could be public announcements potential trademark infringement claims brought by owners of the initiation of the litigation as well as results of hearings, rulings on motions, and other interim proceedings in the litigation.
+If securities analysts or investors regard these announcements as negative, the perceived value registered trademarks that incorporate variations of our existing products, programs registered or intellectual property unregistered trademarks.
+If we assert trademark infringement claims, a court may determine that the marks we have asserted are invalid or unenforceable, or that the party against whom we have asserted trademark infringement has superior rights to the marks in question.
+In this case, we could ultimately be diminished.
+Accordingly, the market price forced to cease use of our common shares may decline.
+Such announcements could also harm our reputation or the market for our future products, which could have a material adverse effect such trademarks.
+If we are unable to establish name recognition based on our business, trademarks, we may not be able to compete effectively, and our business may be adversely affected.